 This course introduces students to the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth's surface.
 Students learn to employ spatial concepts and landscape analysis to examine human socioeconomic organization and its environmental consequences.
 They also learn about the methods and tools geographers use in their research and applications.
 In addition, this course will focus on reading, writing, and study skills to help prepare students to be successful in high school and beyond.
-AP Human Geography addresses the Common Core State Standards for History, prepares students for the Smarter Balanced State Assessments, and establishes the skills necessary for a successful progression of learning to the next grade level of Social Studies course work.
+AP Human Geography addresses the Common Core State Standards for History, prepares students for the Smarter Balanced State Assessments, and establishes the skills necessary for a successful progression of learning to the next grade level of Social Studies coursework.

+SSA400 - AP ART HISTORY

+Length/Credit: Full Year/1 Credit

-AP Art History (9, 10, 11, 12)
+Grades: 9, 10, 11, 12

+Diploma Category: Flexible Credit

+Other Info: Students are encouraged to take the AP Art History test in the

+spring.

 Advanced Placement Art History is a challenging and exciting course for students.
 The class is designed to introduce students to the understanding, appreciation, and enjoyment of works of art.
 The class study begins with the ancient world and continues through the current day.
 We will cover the development of artistic styles, major movements and figures, mediums and techniques, architecture, and make relevant historical connections.
-No experience is necessary, but this is a college level class and a student should be prepared for an increased workload.
+No experience is necessary, but this is a college-level class and a student should be prepared for an increased workload.

+APP100 - AP PSYCHOLOGY

+Length/Credit: Full Year/1 Credit

-AP Psychology (9, 10, 11, 12)
+Grades: 9, 10, 11, 12

+Diploma Category: Flexible Credit, Career & Technical Education

+Other Info: Students are encouraged to take the AP Psychology test in the

+spring.

 The Advanced Placement Psychology course is designed to introduce students to the systematic and scientific study of human mental processes and behavior.
-Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology (such as: history and approaches, research methods, biology and behavior, learning and cognition, developmental and abnormal psychology, and social psychology).
+Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology\(such as: history and approaches, research methods, biology and behavior, learning and cognition, developmental and abnormal psychology, and social psychology).
 Students will also learn about careers in psychology and the pathways to additional training.
 This course is equivalent to an introductory college course in psychology.
-As a college level course, AP Psychology is best suited for students willing to apply themselves to the study of interesting and sometimes challenging material.
+As a college-level course, AP Psychology is best suited for students willing to apply themselves to the study of interesting and sometimes challenging material.

+SSM401 - AP EUROPEAN HISTORY

+Length/Credit: Full Year/1 Credit

+Grades: 9, 10, 11, 12 Diploma Category: H1

-AP European History (9, 10, 11, 12)
+Other Info: Students are encouraged to take the AP European History

+test in the spring.

 Study will begin with the Renaissance, focus on major events and conclude with modern times.
 Because of the emphasis on preparation for the AP Exam and the resulting potential college credit, work levels will be more demanding and only motivated students should take this class.
+AP European History is an accelerated class that prepares the student to take the AP European History test in the spring.

+SSW205 - AP WORLD HISTORY

+Length/Credit: Full Year/1 Credit

+Grades: 9, 10, 11, 12

+Diploma Category: World History

-AP World History (9, 10)
+Other Info: Students are encouraged to take the AP World History

+test in the spring.